stereobooster/braindb/packages/docs/src/content/docs/notes/dataview.md

 ### Concept

-Project inspired by Obsidian DataView, but there are some differences.
+The project is inspired by Obsidian DataView, but there are some differences.

-First of all I decided to use real SQL instead of custom dialect used by DataView.
+First, I decided to use real SQL instead of the custom dialect used by DataView.

 **Pros**:

-- it is easy to learn, because there is huge community and a lot of documentation
+- It is easy to learn due to the large community and extensive documentation.
-- it is easy to implement, because project already uses relational database (SQLite)
+- It is easy to implement since the project already uses a relational database (SQLite).

 **Cons**:

-- it exposes data structure, so every time model changed it will break downstream projects
+- It exposes the data structure, so any changes to the model will break downstream projects.
-- it locks-in project to use relational database.
-I had idea to try graph database
+- It locks the project into using a relational database, though I had considered experimenting with a graph database.

-Having real SQL would allow to show data at least as table (all SQL clients output result as tables, even if there is only one cell).
-Other templates can be, for example:
+Real SQL would at least allow the data to be displayed as a table (since all SQL clients output results in tables, even if there's only one cell).
+Other templates could include:

-- list, if there is only one column
+- A list, if there's only one column.
-- nested list
+- A nested list.
-- etc.
+- Etc.

-Template be customized through meta string ("fence meta"):
+The template can be customized through a meta string (the “fence meta”):

 ````md
 ```dataview <template> <other options>